Using LinkedIn for Sales

 What you do after sending them a connection request is a different story.

 Before LinkedIn & Twitter, salespeople were left with making repeat calls and or mailing handwritten notes.
 The last thing you want to do is become viewed as a stalker.
 So make sure you have a system that once you call, leave a voicemail message, send an email and a LinkedIn connection request, you have a plan moving forward that will accomplish two things:

 - Get results while ensuring you don’t become a pest to your prospect;

 - It allows you to make sure you have time for continued prospecting.

 You want to AVOID calling the same leads over and over again.
 So have a system that safeguards you from becoming a pest.

 DAY ONE: Call, voicemail, email, LinkedIn request

 DAY FIVE: 3rd and final call / email

-If no response after that last attempt, add them to your value added drip marketing campaign (that’s a whole other subject).
+If there is no response after that last attempt, add them to your value-added drip marketing campaign (that’s a whole other subject).

-But something simple like the plan above will ensure that you are being persistent without becoming a pest while making sure you still have plenty of time for your other critical sales activities.
+But something simple like the plan above will ensure that you are persistent without becoming a pest while ensuring you still have plenty of time for your other critical sales activities.

 – Michael Pedone